Deborah-Digges/shooting-viz/README.md

 &#9745; Encode 0 properly to show states where there are no shootings.
 Set the first color only for value 0 (now it is for 0-5), and if the value is 1 and more choose the next color.

+&#9745; A single scale is probably better

+&#9745; when we see bar presentation we cannot focus the mouse and understand, what particular state has this value.
+The only way to check it is to find it on the map.
+Implement state highlighting when the viewer focus on the particular bar, or, at least, show tooltip with the state name.
-&#128504; pack a lot of more information by using JavaScript pop-ups on click or hover

-&#128504; A single scale is probably better, but  can show the information by year for each state in a pop-up - that makes it more useful because one can see how it is changing.
+&#128504; pack a lot of more information by using JavaScript pop-ups on click or hover.  can show the information by year for each state in a pop-up - that makes it more useful because one can see how it is changing.
 Right now, it is very difficult to visualize the change in a particular state over the years

 &#128504; Your legends could use some refinement - you can reduce the number of shades (I think there are too many) - 3 should be enough (representing low, average, high, based on median and quartiles) - or maybe 4 or 5 at most

 &#128504; Explore the chart by yourself and find interesting outcomes, highlight these outcomes on the project page, include your findings in README file

 &#128504; create two different legends for killing and wounded.

-&#128504; when we see bar presentation we cannot focus the mouse and understand, what particular state has this value.
-The only way to check it is to find it on the map.
-Implement state highlighting when the viewer focus on the particular bar, or, at least, show tooltip with the state name.

 ## Resources
 1. Data source: http://www.shootingtracker.com
 2. Mike Bostock's [Let's Make a Bar Chart](https://bost.ocks.org/mike/bar/)